 On the bank of the Sylva river, within the boundaries of the town.
 One of the Russia’s biggest carst caves (length of the explored part over 5 km) and the only one in Russia equipped for visits of the unprepared tourists (concrete paths, electrical lamps).
 During thousands of years underground were dissolving the soft rocks - gypsum, limestone and anhydrite - and formed a system of spacious underground halls, filled with picturesque pieces of rocks.
 Many stones resemble shapes of animals so precisely, that one hardly believe in their natural origin.
 Numerous ice columns make the cave extremely beautiful, as well as shining ice crystals, which cover the walls and the ceilings of several grottos.
 Some of the grottos hide underground lakes.
 The cave is the most popular tourist sight in the Urals.

-120 km including 30 km of earth road (2,5 hrs by car).
+120 km from Perm (2,5 hrs by car).
 A rare historical and architectural sight.
 Founded in the 19th century on the hill called “Saint” due to the spring of healing water.
 Before the Bolshevik revolution the monastery counted 500 monks and was the largest in the Urals.
 During the anti-religious repressions in the 1920s most of the monks were shot.
 Now the reviving monastery gets back the beauty of its original architecture; it is a symbol of Orthodox renaissance in the Perm region.
 The main temple of the monastery is the fourth of size in Russia.
 The hill, crowned by the monastery, is the highest point in the 150-km area which allows to get a fantastic view from its top.
 There is mineral water spring near by the top.

 Khokhlovka village, open air architectural and ethnographical museum.
 40 km (50 min by car).
 Examples of the traditional wooden architecture of the Russians and other local peoples of the 17th -19th cc are collected in the open air on the bank of the Kama river.
 Festivals of traditional art, historical and ethnographical exhibitions take place there.
 Visit to the museum may be combined with boating or yachting in summer or with ski walk in winter.

-90 km including 10 km of earth road (1,5 hrs by car).
+90 km including 10 km of unsurfaced road (1,5 hrs by car).
 High sandy bank in the bend of the Kama river.
 Thanks to its specific microclimate the park has a network of the forest car roads, preserving good condition at any weather.
 Magnificent pine forest with the carpet of white moss, with a lot of berries and mushrooms, with numerous forest birds.
-Cycling, mushroom gathering.
+Cycling, mushrooming.

 Photos by Pavel Zhigalov